 The Autism Supporting Diversity Group are based in Limerick and are a group who provide socially inclusive activities for people with autism and their families.
-As Darragh Did is helping towards communication costs to let more families across the country know about them
+As Darragh Did is delighted to support this worthwhile initiative in helping cover communication costs to let more families across the country know about them.

 Strong community centre who wanted to do more to include people in the community with physical and neurological disabilities in their activities.
 As Darragh Did is helping them with equipping an inclusive outdoor area with accessible swings for people with mobility issues, seating, and a sensory den to support children who are neurologically diverse so that everyone can enjoy the space together.

-As Darragh Did is enabling the club to get a handball into as many children’s hands as possible so that when they open their new courts, everyone will have a chance to participate in a sport for free.
+As Darragh Did is delighted to support the club in their goal to a handball into as many children’s hands as possible so that when they open their new courts, everyone will have a chance to participate in a sport for free.

 In Maynooth, there is a number of mature players, most of whom have had great success in external competitions.
 They also run highly competitive games among themselves and friends who play in other clubs nearby.
 It is hoped to expand the juvenile section of the Handball club in the coming months.
 The funds from As Darragh Did will help with this.

 Learn more about Maynooth GAA and Handball club here.